botpress/documentation-v12/docs/going-to-production/deploy/deploy.md

 Install node version 12.18.1 for [your operating system](https://nodejs.org/download/release/v12.18.1/).

-:::Tip
+:::tip
-On windows, download and use the `.msi` installer.
+On Windows, download and use the `.msi` installer.
 :::

 Install [Yarn package manager](https://yarnpkg.com/).